top of page

 Missed Mortgage Payments Don’t Mean the End of the Road

 Every week I sit down with mortgage expert Dion Beg to talk about what is really happening in the real estate and mortgage world.
-And this week we touched on a topic that makes many homeowners nervous.
+And this week we touched on a topic that makes many homeowners nervous: missed mortgage payments.

 If you have ever wondered what happens after a missed payment, or whether the banks will ever lend to you again, this conversation is worth paying attention to.